 Created in 1953 during armistice negotiations, it's the world's most fortified military border, lined with soldiers, concertina wire and countless landmines.

-During a recent visit to the Joint Security Area — the only portion of the DMZ where South and North Korean soldiers stand face-to-face — I signed a declaration acknowledging that my visit would "entail entrance into a hostile area and the possibility of injury or death as a direct result of enemy action."
+During a visit to the Joint Security Area — the only portion of the DMZ where South and North Korean soldiers stand face-to-face — I signed a declaration acknowledging that my visit would "entail entrance into a hostile area and the possibility of injury or death as a direct result of enemy action."

 As a North Korean soldier snapped photos of my tour group, we were instructed not to point or gesture, and an American soldier informed us that North Korea could level the South Korean capital of Seoul in minutes.